SeifMosaad/Ice-Breaker/README.md

 A repository for learning LangChain by building a generative ai application.

-This is a web applicaiton crawling Linkedi data about a person an customize an ice breaker with them.
+This is a web applicaiton crawling Linkedin data about a person an customize an ice breaker with them.

 ## Environment Variables